A guide to boosting your UK State Pension, at the lowest cost

 - Review & Advice: We can help estimate your NI record, advise on Class 2 vs. Class 3 and give you the next steps.

 - Application: We correctly fill out and review your application and supporting documents for Class 2 rates, or draft a clear appeal letter if your Class allocation seems wrong, and prepare digital (e-sign) forms for your review.
-You can courier any original documents to HMRC directly, or we can DHL from Bangkok.
+You can courier any original documents to HMRC directly, or we can DHL for you.

 - Support: We can help set up or log into your online account—if not, we have alternatives.
 We can advise on how to follow up until you receive a formal shortfall notice, and then guide you through payment options.
 All payments go directly to HMRC.